 - Hiding from God (I hid myself).

-It also brought real shame.
+Each of these is the result of real guilt over real sin.
+And with them comes real fear of real punishment.
+And very real shame.
 Not just shame over what they’d done, but a deeper shame about who they had become.
-They don’t just try to cover up this one sin.
-They try to cover up themselves.
-Their shame deludes them into thinking they can hide from God.
+Adam and Eve didn’t just try to cover up this one mistake.
+They tried to cover up themselves.
+Their weight of shame deludes them into thinking they can hide from God.
 This is the truest sign of spiritual death.

 Do you see these signs of death and dying in your own life?
-Are you afraid of God and his punishments?
-Are you ashamed of who you are and not just what you’ve done?
-Are you hiding from God? (btw – one of the best ways to hide from God is to hide in plain sight.
-Maybe at church or by being really, really, good.
-If you’re good enough maybe God will stay out of your garden.)
+Are you afraid of God’s wrath?
+Are you ashamed of not just what you’ve done, but also who you are?
+Are you hiding from God? (btw – one of the best ways to hide from God is to hide in plain sight by being really, really, good.)

-Unlike Adam, Jesus never looks at us and says to God, “the woman you gave to me made me sin.”
-Rather Jesus looks at us with compassion in his eyes and then turns to God and says “the bride that you gave me I will give my life for.
-I will put her shame to shame and cleanse her guilt with my everlasting love.”
+And, unlike Adam, Jesus never looks at his bride with blaming eyes and says to God, “the Christians you gave to me made me have to die.”
+Instead, Jesus looks at us with compassion in his eyes and then turns to God and says “the bride that you gave to me, I would gladly give my life for.
+I will put her shame to shame, and cleanse her guilt with my everlasting love.”

 You in Christ

-How did Christ’s dying and living for you remove your guilt?
-How does knowing that your guilt is gone begin to remove your shame?
+How can knowing that your guilt is gone begin to remove your shame?